An Honest Look for Homeowners

 This is where expectations need to be realistic.

 Quartz does not magically add value on its own.
 What it does is remove objections.
 Buyers see a clean, durable surface and move on.
 No questions about maintenance.
-No concerns about staining.
+No concerns about staining, which is why quartz countertops are often preferred in modern homes.

 That smooths the selling process, which matters more than a number on paper.